 Farhan Mohamoud Tani Warfaa is a native and resident of Somaliland (or northwestern Somalia), where he lives with his wife and eight children.

-After months of torture and interrogations, Col. Ali shot Mr. Warfaa five times at point blank range, leaving him for dead.
-Mr. Warfaa miraculously survived and is now seeking justice for these crimes in Virginia, where Col. Ali has lived since 1996.
-Mr. Warfaa will never forget what happened to him and wants to see justice served, whether it’s on Somaliland or U.S. soil.
+Farhan miraculously survived and, years later, found justice for his torture in Virginia, where Col. Tukeh has lived since 1996.
+Farhan will never forget what happened to him and was happy to see justice served, even if it is on U.S. soil.
 This case has given him hope and he is praying it will both deter others from committing human rights abuses and give courage to fellow survivors.